Can our dreams contain messages from heaven? One day I decided to put them to the test. This is what happened…

 - NUMBERS: Secondly I looked at the numbers.
 In the bible three is the number of God, and I had heard someone say that two can be the number of man.

 - COLOURS: I looked up the meaning of colours on John Paul’s colour chart that I had bought.
 Red indicated wisdom from God, whereas yellow indicated the mind, or our understanding.

 Therefore, I realised, this dream was not about my literal work at all.
 Three things in the dream were all saying the same thing: “Trust God and not your own understanding!”
 There couldn’t be a more relevant answer to my question about whether dreams are more than just our subconscious minds.
 The answer was an undeniable, “Yes!”.

-This whole dream could be summed up with my favourite bible verse: “Trust in the LORD with all your heart and do not lean on your own understanding.”
-Proverbs 3:5.
+This whole dream could be summed up with my favourite bible verse:

-I can testify that if you are willing to investigate for yourself, a treasure box of discovery awaits you…. it is just waiting to be opened!
+Maybe, just maybe, it’s time to trust your heart and put aside the things we have been taught about dreams in Western culture.
+I am confident that if you are willing to investigate dreams for yourself, a treasure trove of discovery awaits you…. it is just waiting to be opened!